Rokhnir/Project-MFB/README.md

 # Objectives

- - Setup of the raycasting : Ongoing
+ - Setup of the ray casting : Ongoing
  - Setup of the Fake3D : To come
  - Creation of a basic room : To come
  - IA for the NPCs : To come
  - Qualitative textures : To come

-# Main mecanics
+# Main mechanics

- - Raycasting
+ - Ray casting
  - Fake3D
  - To come